Dynamic Indicators of Basic Early Literacy Skills

 These research-based measures are linked to one another and predictive of later reading proficiency.
 The measures are also consistent with many of the Common Core State Standards in Reading, especially the Foundational Skills.
 Combined, the measures form an assessment system of early literacy development that allows educators to readily and reliably determine student progress.

 Benchmark testing is the systematic process of screening all students on essential skills predictive of later reading performance.
 Benchmark testing is one part of a comprehensive assessment system that includes universal screening, progress monitoring, summative assessments and other formal and informal assessments all designed to get the critical information needed to make informed instructional decisions.
-It is a foundational link between assessment, instruction and goal setting.
+Benchmark assessment is the foundation for the assessment, goal setting, and instruction cycle.

 - Is our reading program effective with all students at all grade levels?